-Course Description Interest in nonprofit (or third sector) organizations has exploded as their importance and distinctiveness receives recognition as a unique area of study and practice.
+Course Description: Interest in nonprofit (or third sector) organizations has exploded as their importance and distinctiveness receives recognition as a unique area of study and practice.
 Although nonprofit organizations share some key elements with those in the public and private sectors, this course focuses on the unique characteristics and topics of the nonprofit sector.
-Some of these issues arise because of the nature of the sector, such as the prominent role of and heavy reliance on volunteerism, or the tension between organizational mission and funders' demands.
-Additional issues are included because of significant changes in the nonprofit sector during the last twenty-five years.
+Some of these issues arise because of the nature of the sector such as the prominent role of and heavy reliance on volunteerism, and the tension between organizational mission and funders' demands.
 Increased involvement in policy making, enlarged roles in implementing former public agency services, the more cohesive identity of the sector as a significant piece of the economy and administrative state, and the heightened professionalism all converge to make the daily management of nonprofit organizations in the twenty-first century a challenging task.

 In this course students will be given the opportunity to work through many of the issues impacting the development and management of nonprofit organizations.
 It will provide a context to help you more clearly understand the conditions that you observe either working in a nonprofit organization today, in the future, or in studying or interacting with nonprofit organizations.
-It is my hope that the course will help students consider possible appropriate actions in ambiguous and complex situations.
+It is my hope that the course will help students consider possible appropriate courses of actions in ambiguous and complex situations.
 Therefore, this course combines substantive readings on issues affecting nonprofit organizations with case exercises and activities.
 Also, students will have the opportunity to work with a nonprofit organization to gain experience applying these concepts and skills.

-Learning Objectives In this course, students will gain
+Learning Objectives: In this course, students will gain